pjtunstall/stock-exchange-sim/README.md

 After all that, neither scheme quite works for us, given the different underlying assumptions of our project: multiple instances of a task schedulable, possibly simultaneously.
 But we can take inspiration from them.

-Let's start with the simplifying assumption that, as in our examples, tasks can have multiple predecessors but only one sucessor.
+We start with the simplifying assumption that, as in our examples, tasks can have multiple predecessors but only one sucessor.
+We also make some "good faith" assumptions about the configuration file, such as the absence of processes that don't contribute towards the goal.
+A more robust scheme would need to deal with such cases.

-...
+For a finite project, let the `count` of a task be the number of times it's scheduled to be performed.
+For a project that is infinite, due to renewable resourses, the `count` of a task will be the number of times it's scheduled to be performed per iteration of a loop that runs till interupted by a signal from the timer.

-Let the count of a task be the number of times it's scheduled to be performed.
-Set all counts to zero initially.
-Also give each process a field minCount that will be used to initialize the count. minCount will be of a home-made type, rational, representing a rational number.
-Set minCount of a task to the product of the minCount's of all its direct and indirect successors, multiplied by the quantity its successor requires, and divided by the quantity of the item it produces that connects it to its successor.
-(This assumes that, if it's connected via multiple products, the ratios of how much is produced to how much needed are all the same.)
+Set all `count`s to zero initially.
+Also give each process a field `minCount` that will be used to initialize the count. `minCount` will be of a home-made type, rational, representing a rational number.
+Set the `minCount` of each task to 1 initially.
+Then procede backwards from final tasks (defined as those that directly produce the target item) to initial ones (those that can be performed immediately).
+At each iteration, identify predecessors and successors, and set the `minCount` of a process equal to the `minCount` of its successor times the quantity that its successor needs of the item by which they're linked, divided by the quantity that it produces of that item.

+Now, define `maxCount` as the least common multiple of the denominators of all the `minCount`s, and set the `count` of a process equal to the numerator of `maxCount` times its `minCount`.

+At each stage of scheduling, we check whether a process can be performed `count` number of times, given the resources.
+If not, it can't be scheduled.
+If so, schedule it as soon as possible, given the durations and start times of its precursors.
+For finite projects, the end time is the start time of the final process plus its duration.
+For cycling projects, the provisional end time is continually updated as tasks are scheduled, and returned along with the schedule when the timer signals to finish.